-- You work in public (like a builder).
+- You work with the public (like a hairdresser).

 What Does Public Liability Insurance Cover?

-Public liability insurance covers your legal liability if you or an employee is deemed responsible for damaged possessions, bodily injury, or death to a member of the public whether they’re a customer, supplier, contractor, or simply a passer-by, arising from your business activities.
+Public liability insurance covers legal liability if you or an employee are held responsible for damage, injury or death as a result of your business activities.
 It can include cover for:

-This cover can include the cost of repairing or replacing possessions, NHS hospital costs, legal fees associated with defending a case, and compensation claimed by the individual, which could include reimbursement for loss of work.
+This cover can include the cost of repairing or replacing possessions, legal fees associated with defending a case, and compensation claimed by the individual.
+This can include reimbursement for loss of work.

 How Much Public Liability Insurance do I Need?

-Each business is different, so it’s up to you to decide on the level of cover you require.
-There are several things to think about, including the size of your business, the degree of risk connected with your job, and how much you're involved with the public.
-Some clients may also require a certain limit of cover before offering you work.
+Each business is different, so it’s up to you to decide on the level of cover you need.
+There are several things to consider, such as the size of your business, the degree of risk connected with your job, and how much you're involved with the public.
+Some of your clients may also require a certain limit of cover before offering you work.